 While the research group was formed in early 2019, Seanasol was founded on December 13, 2017.
 Towards the end my PhD, I wanted to form a plant science research company, but did not know what to call it.
 With my experience in science communication, I knew the importance of a name and so any progress in establishing the initiative kept being delayed.
 So I decided to sleep on it.

 I remember waking up and thinking about the origins of the seed.
 Strange I thought; I worked on understanding how to maximise the productivity of crops, but what about the seed?
 To overcome bad germination rates, we simply sow more seeds; increase our chances by using more.
 I never thought about it, because I had stock to spare, but what if my seed stocks were limited?
 This is when I identified that our practices could always be improved.
-I also realised that I wanted to focus my research on the seed and maximise the potential of every individual seed.
+I also realised that I wanted to focus this initiative on regenerative agriculture as the gateway to sustainable Space farming.

 Since I was little I wanted to create a super-plant that would grow faster than any other plants.
 How this would solve problems, I thought.
 But now I realise that for a plant to grow fast, it must be supplied with all its vital nutrients.
 Even if we could one day engineer that super-plant, it may be limited by the resources available for it to grow quickly.
 And even if it does grow quickly, it does not guarantee that it will produce viable seeds.
 When we think about sustainable agriculture, we are not thinking of just now this moment, but about future of the plants that are grown and the seeds that are harvested from them.
 It’s the plants that take the step forward, but the technology and our farming practices must evolve too.

 “The question is not to ask how will plants grow in outer space, but ask how can we ensure plants will grow in space like we expect them to?”